ktelep/NTNX_Image_Distribute/README.md

 -c :  Specify a non-default config file and location (default is config.ini in the current directory)

+-i :  Specify that configuration information is included in the top of the script as the config_data variable (This will fall back to -c or the default config.ini if it is not populated)

 -k :  Keep the local copy of the image and do not delete it after uploading to target

 -d :  Dry run, perform all checks but do not actually execute the distribution process